PRODUCTION FROM THE FIELD

 Development

 Skarv is a field in the northern part of the Norwegian Sea, 35 kilometres southwest of the Norne field.
 The water depth is 350-450 metres.
 Skarv was discovered in 1998, and the plan for development and operation (PDO) was approved in 2007.
-Skarv is a joint development of the Skarv, Idun, Ærfugl and Gråsel deposits.
-The development concept is a production, storage and offloading vessel (FPSO) with five subsea templates.
+The plan also included the development of the Idun deposit.
 The production started in 2013.
+The field has been developed further with the development of the Ærfugl and Gråsel deposits, which came into production in 2020 and 2021, respectively.
+The development concept includes five subsea templates tied-back to a production, storage and offloading vessel (FPSO).Reservoir

 NORWEGIAN OFFSHORE DIRECTORATE'S CURRENT RESOURCE ESTIMATES